kevgo/text-runner/CONTRIBUTING.md

 ## Deployment

-- update the version in [package.json](package.json) in a branch and ship it
+- for now experiment with `standard-version` until generating CHANGELOG.md fully works
-- create a new release on Github
+- then possibly use `semantic-release`
-- run <code textrun="verify-make-command">make deploy</code>
+- later fold this into the <code textrun="verify-make-command">make deploy</code> command